SergioLaRosa/splitnjoin/README.md

 A default Python3 installation.
 That's all.
 It works on every Linux distro and every Windows version.

-Regarding **hardware reqs**: splitting and joining huge files are **CPU/RAM intensive tasks** and 'splitnjoin' is currently in its early days so don't expect big updates regarding resource optmization soon (I'll working on it, that's for sure).
+About **hardware reqs**: splitting and joining huge files are **CPU/RAM intensive tasks** and 'splitnjoin' is currently in its early days so don't expect big updates regarding resource optmization soon (I'll working on it, that's for sure).

 Put it simple: if you have a system with a fairly capable CPU and 4/8 GB RAM you shouldn't have any problem splitting huge files (for example, 8+GB on hard disk).